mvcisback/py-aiger-bv/README.md

 ## aiger.AIG to aiger.AIGBV

+There are two main ways to take an object `AIG` from `aiger` and convert it into an `AIGBV` object.
+The first is the `aig2aigbv` command which simply makes all inputs words of size 1.

 ```python
 # Create aigerbv.AIGERBV object from aiger.AIG object.
 circ  = ... # Some aiger.AIG object
 word_circ = aigerbv.aig2aigbv(circ)  # aigerbv.AIGBV object

 ```

 ## Gadget Library